jg-digital-media/jgdm_snooker_scorer/readme.md

     + MISS
     + Red Ball Player

++ `9` - "Last Break" should not be reset to 0 until a player makes their first successful pot attempt after returning to the table.

++ `10` - Player 1 clicks "MISS" without applying their Redball pot(s).

-+ `10` - When missing a colour on the colour sequence, the next player must shoot for that colour.
++ `11` - When missing a colour on the colour sequence, the next player must shoot for that colour.
 (Player 2)  e.g. if Player 1 misses a pot attempt on Green, player 2 must shoot for Green.

-+ `11` - Player 2 does not follow the colour sequence when Player 1 misses a pot attempt within 27 points remaining.
++ `12` - Player 2 does not follow the colour sequence when Player 1 misses a pot attempt within 27 points remaining.

 ### Future Improvements